s-andrews/BamQC/README.md

 running the Sun v1.6 and 1.7 JREs.
 Please let us know what happened if you try running it on other platforms / JREs.

+Install
+=
+Check out of GitHug and using git:

+    git clone git@github.com:s-andrews/BamQC.gi

+and then follow the instructions in the INSTALL.txt file.

 Comments
 =